Khaled Azhari: Career

 Azhari worked as a director of quality control at the Amal Petroleum Company.
 He is the vice president of the Egyptian Federation of Trade Unions, and a member of the General Union of Egyptian Workers.
 He was one of the victims of police brutality in 2010.

 Political career

 Azhari was elected to the People's Assembly for the FJP in 2011.
 In January 2012, he was named deputy chairman of the parliamentary manpower committee.
 He was also among the Constituent Assembly's 85 members.
 The Assembly was charged with the writing of Egypt's new constitution.

 He was appointed minister of manpower and immigration on 2 August 2012.
 His appointment led to suspicions over the Brotherhood's potential to dominate labor affairs in Egypt.
 He and other FJP members in the cabinet resigned from office on 4 July 2013 following the 2013 coup in Egypt.
 His term officially ended on 16 July 2013 when the interim government led by Hazem Al Beblawi was formed.

+Azhari was arrested on 29 August 2013 by security forces in Giza, along with senior leader Mohamed Elbeltagy and Jamal al-Ishri, another brotherhood official.